A Unified Approach to Synchronization Problems over Subgroups of the Orthogonal Group: Verifying the Conditions of the Master Theorem

-The purpose of this section is to show that condition~\eqref{master_condi_iii} of Theorem~\ref{thm:master} holds for a large and useful class of noise $\{\Theta_{ij}\}_{(i,j)\in E }$.
-Specifically, we focus on the case where each noise matrix $\Theta_{ij}$ is a random matrix with entries given by i.i.d. \emph{sub-Gaussian} random variables. \begin{defi}[Sub-Gaussian Random Variable] A random variable $\xi$ is said to be sub-Gaussian if there exists a constant $K > 0$ such that
+The purpose of this subsection is to show that condition~\eqref{master_condi_iii} in the master theorem holds for a large class of noise matrices $\{\Theta_{ij} : (i,j) \in E\}$.
+Specifically, we focus on the case where $\{\Theta_{ij} : (i,j) \in E\}$ is a collection of independent random matrices whose entries are i.i.d. \emph{sub-Gaussian} random variables. \begin{defi}[Sub-Gaussian Random Variable] A random variable $\xi$ is said to be \emph{sub-Gaussian with parameter $\sigma > 0$} if

-The sub-Gaussian norm of $\xi$ is defined to be the smallest $K$ satisfying this inequality. \end{defi} The class of sub-Gaussian random variables is rich and well-studied.
-It contains, for example, the Gaussian, uniform, Bernoulli and all bounded random variables, see~\cite[Example 2.5.8]{vershynin2018high}.
-In particular, the sub-Gaussian norm of a Gaussian random variable with standard deviation $\delta > 0$ is $\delta$.
+\end{defi} It can be shown that if $\xi$ is sub-Gaussian in the above sense, then it necessarily satisfies $\mathbb{E}[\xi]=0$.
+The class of sub-Gaussian random variables is rich.
+It contains, for example, the Gaussian, uniform, Bernoulli, and any bounded random variables, see~\cite[Example 2.5.8]{vershynin2018high}.
+In particular, a Gaussian random variable with mean zero and standard deviation $\sigma > 0$ is sub-Gaussian with parameter $\sigma$.

-We first establish a tail inequality for the operator norm of the matrix $\Delta$, which will be useful for validating the condition~\eqref{master_condi_iii} in the master theorem.
+We first establish a tail inequality for the operator norm of the block matrix $\Delta$ (see~\eqref{eq:Delta-def} for the definition), which will be useful for verifying condition~\eqref{master_condi_iii} in the master theorem.